Skip to Content

 The campground is also close to the bustling town of Chéticamp, which is the biggest town on the Cabot Trail.
 The community has 4,000 residents, most of whom are Acadian and speak French as their native language.

 What we loved about Chéticamp Campground: Its proximity to the town of Cheticamp, where we found awesome food, Acadian music, and a sandy beach.
-This is a very convenient Cape Breton camping spot if you want to do exploring outside of the park.
+This is a very convenient Cape Breton camping spot if you want to explore outside of the park.

 Something to consider: Chéticamp Campground seemed like the busiest of all the campgrounds we stayed at.
 Our site was not at all secluded, and we wouldn’t have been happy if we had to spend a lot of time there.
 We mainly just slept at the campground and used it as a jumping-off point for day trips.